nesscs/NessVMS/README.md

 # NxVMS Scripts

-Scripts to ease the roll out of Ness VMS Boxes
+Scripts to ease the roll out of Ness VMS Boxes.

+## Although these scripts are public facing, they are not intended for general consumption.
+Do not blindly run these scrips, they are unsupported

 [NessVMS Script Readme](https://github.com/kvellaNess/NxVMS/blob/master/nessvmssetup.README.md)